next-exp/IC/doc/contributing.rst

 Workflow summary
 ----------------

-1. Create a topic branch in your local repo.
+1. Create a topic branch starting at ``upstream/master`` in your local repo.

 2. Make numerous checkpoint commits to your topic branch.